 Legend of the Skyfish recently flew onto the Switch, and sports a beautiful high-contrast art style.
 Its characters and scenery are simple but adorable, and its music really makes you feel like you are out at sea while playing.
 While its initial charm is undeniable, sadly the game’s origins quickly become more than evident on the Switch.

-Developed by Mgaia Studio, Legend of the Skyfish started as a mobile game.
+Developed by Mgaia Studio, Legend of the Skyfish originally started out as a mobile game.
 From the analogue controls not feeling quite right, to the puzzles and battles not performing in a satisfying way, it becomes very clear that you are not playing the game in the way that it was originally designed to be played.

 Many of the islands and puzzles feel like padding, offering little variety, and just there to extend the game’s length.
 Having to backtrack several times in a row to reopen doors and trigger traps so you can destroy an enemy in order to progress is the most obvious example.
-Most of the game leaves you backtracking actually, or walking through unnecessarily long winding paths.
+Most of the game leaves you backtracking, or walking through unnecessarily long, winding paths.
 This becomes even more bothersome when you keep getting stuck if you hug the walls or land edges too closely.

 What really left the game lacking, however, was the absence of any goals outside of your main objective; even the upgraded items were optional and mostly rather lacklustre or redundant.
 An upgraded rod went from freezing them for a short time to stunning an enemy temporarily.
 The only upgrades that were really helpful were the lure upgrades that boost its reach and speed, and the first cloak upgrade that extended your heart meter by one.